You are here: Urology Textbook > Drugs in Urology > Alpha blocker > Terazosin

 Dosage of Terazosin

-2–10 mg orally once daily, titrate dosage after effect and side-effects, first week 1 mg, second week 2 mg, third week 5 mg, if necessary and possible fourth week 10 mg.
+2–10 mg orally once daily, titrate dosage after treatment results and side effects, first week 1 mg, second week 2 mg, third week 5 mg, if necessary and possible fourth week 10 mg.
 Terazosin should be given in the evening before bedtime to reduce side effects.

 Alpha blocker | Index | Doxazosin |